jhawkey/IS_mapper/README.md

 This program takes paired end Illumina short read sequence data, an IS query of interest and a reference genome or assembly and reports the locations of the IS query in the reference genome or the assembly.
 For a more in depth description of how the program works, see 'Method' below.

-For support, add an issue to GitHubs issue tracker, or you can email the author at hawkey dot jane at gmail dot com.
+For support, please create an issue in the GitHub issue tracker.

-The paper can be found as a pre-print on Biorxiv here: http://biorxiv.org/content/early/2015/03/10/016345
+The paper has now been published in BMC Genomics: http://bmcgenomics.biomedcentral.com/articles/10.1186/s12864-015-1860-2

 ## Dependencies
 * Python v2.7.5